FAQs

 Is the LHD Academy of Science a part of NACCHO?

-• Again, The LHD Academy of Science is NOT a NACCHO program.
-However, we are a program led by NACCHO members.
-Meaning all of our AOS members are strongly encouraged to be NACCHO paying dues members.
-But All decisions related to AOS are governed by AOS membership and the AOS Board.
-AOS is not a part of NACCHO’s infrastructure.
+No, the LHD Academy of Science is not a NACCHO program.
+However, AOS is led by many NACCHO members, and all AOS members are encouraged to be NACCHO dues-paying members.
+Decisions related to AOS are made by the AOS Board and membership, independent of NACCHO’s infrastructure.

 How do I become a NACCHO member?